-- Ways to be a good parent
+- Top 6 Ways to be a Better Parent Without Yelling

-- Parenting tips by age
+- Parenting Skills Activities by Age

 To be successful in a competitive world, children must learn to be honest and have self-control.
 They must be able to make decisions and function independently yet be kind and empathetic to others.
 They cooperate with others based on healthy moral principles, behaving appropriately, even in difficult circumstances.